kurttheviking/ipnation/README.md

 |  *  | iso3       | `CHAR(3)`      |
 |     | iso_nation | `VARCHAR(255)` |

 #### Persistence

 All data resides in a local SQLite3 database which provides portable storage, efficient indexing, and fast querying.
-If you are receiving build warnings or errors from SQLite, consult the [`node-sqlite3`](https://github.com/mapbox/node-sqlite3) documentation.
+If you receive build warnings/errors from SQLite, consult the [`node-sqlite3`](https://github.com/mapbox/node-sqlite3) documentation.

-Nation data is based on [ISO 3166-1](http://en.wikipedia.org/wiki/ISO_3166-1) available in the source dataset with a few additions necessary to achieve internal consistency:
+Nation data is based on [ISO 3166-1 country codes](http://en.wikipedia.org/wiki/ISO_3166-1) available in the source dataset with a few additions necessary to achieve internal consistency:

 - `AP`; `APN`; Asia/Pacific Region
 - `BQ`; `BES`; Bonaire, Sint Eustatius and Saba